 The true art of vocal preparation and performances requires much more than what the audience sees on stage.
 In RAVE, students holistically learn and experience the artistry of performance through solo and group works.
-Our students realize the following appropriate elements that fundamentally create successful preparation and peformance: tone, quality, technique, interpretation/expression, pitch and rythm.
-While 'finding' their unique voice, RAVE students learn elements such as basic vocal pedagogy/health, performing and understanding works in different languages--they learn to use the International Phonetics Alphabet (IPA), interpretation of selections within scenes (drama), and studio performamce etiquette.
+Our students realize the following appropriate elements that fundamentally create successful preparation and performance: tone, quality, technique, interpretation/expression, pitch and rhythm.
+While ‘finding’ their unique voice, RAVE students learn elements such as basic vocal pedagogy/health, performing and understanding works in different languages–they learn to use the International Phonetics Alphabet (IPA), interpretation of selections within scenes (drama), and studio performance etiquette.
 Genres of songs and artists studied include various works such as pop, classic art songs, musical theatre, classical music.

 Led by the Rosarian Academy music teacher, the instrumental ensemble offers students an opportunity to further develop their musical talent while performing at major school events.
 Instruments played in the ensemble include the guitar, bass guitar, violin, and keyboard, although the ensemble is not restricted to these instruments alone.
 The ensemble has performed at school mass, Christmas shows, Open Houses, and more.